Judy MacDonald

-Judy MacDonald (born 1964) is a Canadian writer and journalist.

-In addition to her published books, she has been associated with the online magazine Rabble and news programs for CBC Television, including The National, counterSpin and Face Off.
+Judy MacDonald (born 1964) is a Canadian writer and journalist, who has been associated with the online magazine Rabble (for which she served as editor-in-chief) and news programs for CBC Television, including The National, counterSpin and Face Off.

+In 1999 she published the novel Jane, which was shortlisted for the 1999 Writers' Trust Fiction Prize.
+She followed up in 2001 with the short story collection Grey: Stories for Grown-Ups.

 She has also been a backing vocalist on albums by The Hidden Cameras.